asi7296/100_days_of_infosec/README.md

 ------------
 ### Day 23
 **App-Sec:**
 - Continued course on IR
-- Learnt about NodeJS Dependency audit as part of the build chain **Practiced LeetCode problems - 520, 705, 125**
+- Learnt about NodeJS Dependency audit as part of the build chain
+- Started building the backend API for the HTTP Analysis plugin
+**Practiced LeetCode problems - 520, 705, 125**